 b) Nobody is trying to double-spend anything.
 It’s not like you want random people to buy and sell certificates of authenticity.

 c) There is no need for a consensus.
-It’s not like universities are fighting each other to certify the master that John Doe did at Harvard
+Universities are not fighting each other to certify the master that John Doe did at Harvard

-d) Users are identified (registered firms contributing to the supply chain, students)
+d) Users are identified: registered firms contributing to the supply chain, students, etc.

 1. The secure storage of digital proofs

 1. It is entirely possible to build a centralized secure storage of digital proofs

 * Append-only persistent databases can be implemented centrally

 * Transparency is easy to achieve: simply expose the data on the internet

 * Resiliency is achieved through backups, disaster recovery, etc.